 In some ways our story starts with James Rowland White.

 As a soldier stationed in Chatham in the 1870s, White was drawn to the Christian Israelite faith.
 He joined a sect called The New House of Israel in Chatham.

 Shortly afterwards, he changed his name to “James Jershom Jezreel” and declared that he was the sixth Divine Messenger.
 That didn’t sit well with the leadership of the New House of Israel, as John Wroe had declared that there would be no Messengers after him.
 So White started his own sect, “The New and Latter House of Israel” and started peeling away their followers.

 Jezreel’s version of the faith had a few key differences.
 First, he insisted Christian Israelites should be celibate and not marry, possibly as a reaction to the rumors that had circulated about Wroe.
 Second, he insisted that Christian Israelites should be vegetarian as well as Kosher.
 And finally, anyone converting to the Church had to write a full confession of their past sins so that they could be forgiven.
 And Jezreel would save those confessions in a box.
 Just in case.

 Jezreel was often kept away from Chatham by his duties in the army, but kept in touch with his distant followers by publishing a series of sermons.
 These were eventually collected as The Extracts from the Flying Roll.
-The “flying roll” was a obscure reference to Zechariah 5, though in Jezreel’s cosmology it represents a list upon which the names of the Elect are inscribed.
+The “flying roll” was an obscure reference to Zechariah 5 (“I looked again, and there before me was a flying scroll…”), though in Jezreel’s cosmology it represents a list upon which the names of the Elect are inscribed.
 The book was so influential that Jezreel’s followers were popularly referred to as “Flying Rollers.”